In Line with Context: Repository-Level Code Generation via Context Inlining: Discussion

 \subsection{Threats to Validity}

-Like most existing repository-level code generation benchmarks ~\cite{jimenez2023swe,ding2023crosscodeeval,li2024evocodebench,li2024deveval,le2024repoexec,yu2024codereval,zhang2023repocoder}, our empirical evaluation is conducted on Python repositories, which may limit the generalizability of our findings to other programming languages or different types of software projects.
+Like most existing repository-level code generation benchmarks~\cite{jimenez2023swe,ding2023crosscodeeval,li2024evocodebench,li2024deveval,le2024repoexec,yu2024codereval,zhang2023repocoder}, our empirical evaluation was conducted on Python repositories, which may limit the generalizability of our findings to other programming languages or different types of software projects.

 We mitigate this threat in two ways.
 First, we evaluate our method on two distinct datasets that span multiple domains and project scales.
-Second, the fundamental principle of \approach---leveraging upstream usage context and downstream dependency context---is language-agnostic.
+Second, the fundamental principle of \approach-leveraging upstream usage context and downstream dependency context-is language-agnostic.
 The framework relies on Abstract Syntax Tree (AST) analysis, a standard technique applicable to virtually all modern programming languages.
 Although our implementation is specific to Python, the core methodology can be readily extended to other programming languages such as Java, C++, or TypeScript.
-And in strongly typed languages such as C++, AST analysis can also provide more upstream and downstream information.
+Furthermore in strongly typed languages such as C++, AST analysis can provide even more precise and downstream information.